chefgs/awscdk/two-tier-infra-project/AWS-CDK-Best-Practices.md

 Best Practices for Managing AWS CDK - TypeScript Code
 =====================================================

+# Introduction
-When structuring an AWS CDK project for TypeScript in GitHub, it's important to organize your codebase clearly and ensure you include all necessary files while excluding sensitive or unnecessary files.
+It's important to organize your codebase clearly when structuring an AWS CDK project for TypeScript in GitHub, and ensure you include all necessary files while excluding sensitive or unnecessary files.

 Here's a step-by-step guide to structuring your code in GitHub:

 ## Directory Structure